alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-05-31-using-create_specs-to-refactor-puppet.md

 tags: puppet create-specs rspec
 ---

-_After writing this it was pointed out to me that Corey Osman has written another tool that auto-generates Rspec code called [Retrospec](https://github.com/nwops/puppet-retrospec), which is also worth having a look at._

 In this post I document a new method for complex Puppet code refactoring, which involves a simple tool that I wrote called [create_specs](https://github.com/alexharv074/create_specs).

 I have been using this method a while now; I find it easier than catalog-diff and consider it to be safer as well.